 - Select Tools > Validate.

-- Press Validate current document in the toolbar.
+- Click Validate current document in the toolbar.

 Saving the current document also runs the validation process.

-There are two types of validation that the setup editor performs:
+There are two types of validations that the Gateway Setup Editor performs:

 The editor has two search features; Basic Search and Reference Search

 To start a basic search, select Tools > Search or press Search open documents in the toolbar.
 This opens the following: